 Some diseases can be spread by contaminated footwear and vehicles.

 By limiting access to your farm and sheep, you can limit the

 risk of introducing and spreading diseases.
 When people are

 given access to your sheep flock, they should not have been

 on another sheep operation for several days.
 They should be

-required to wear plastic boots or clean their shoes before entering
+required to wear plastic boots or thoroughly disinfect their footwear before entering

 your sheep-raising areas.
 Make sure trucks and trailers are